Last Updated on July 25, 2024 by Dave Schoenbeck

 I am not a Catholic, so I can’t claim to understand the inner workings of the church.
 Still, I think you will agree that it is infrequent to read about the CEO of a vast organization/empire delivering such a powerful, violent, strongly-worded challenge like this.
 If this happened at Apple, Boeing, the Dallas Cowboys, or Chase Manhattan Bank, the media talking heads would be on it for weeks.
 Employees would be polishing their resumes, checking job websites, and pointing fingers at others.

 The news reports said that Vatican members present for the Pope’s seismic speech sat stone-faced, with little applause or affirmations.
-I guess they were boiling inside with anger and fear that they were getting called out in public when this was not the historical way to drive change.
+I guess they were boiling inside with anger and fear of getting called out in public when this was not the historical way to drive change.
 Seeing how they embrace the Pope’s new behavioral expectations will be exciting.

 I am writing about this today because there are some incredible lessons about culture and driving change for those who own and run a business.